MechanicalRock/mechanicalrock.github.io/_posts/2022-03-21-getting-started-with-protobufs-for-typescript.md

 ---
 layout: post
-title: Working with Protobufs in Typescript
+title: Getting Started with Protobufs for Typescript
-description: Tutorial for how to use Protobufs with Typescript
+description: Tutorial for how to start using Protobufs with Typescript
-date: 2022-03-30
+date: 2022-03-21
 author: Ed Newsom
 highlight: monokai
 image: img/blog/protobuf-ts/protobuf-ts.jpg